-Pursuant to the amendment agreement and as part of the amount owed to Condor, Chakana also agreed to make a payment of US\$200,000 to Condor's Peruvian subsidiary by April 22, 2022 which was made on April 21, 2022.
+Pursuant to the amendment agreement and as part of the amount owed to Condor, Chakana also agreed to make a payment of US \$200,000 to Condor's Peruvian subsidiary by April 22, 2022, which was made on April 21, 2022.

-- On May 24, 2022 the Corporation completed the first tranche of a non-brokered private placement of 46,269,134 units at a price of \$0.11 per unit for gross proceeds of \$5,089,604.
-Each Unit consists of one common share in the capital of the Corporation and one-half of one common share purchase warrant.
-Each Warrant entitles the holder to purchase one additional Share at a price of \$0.20 per Share for a period of two years from closing of the Private Placement.
-The Corporation may accelerate the expiry of the Warrants in the event that for any ten consecutive trading days the closing price of the Shares is greater than \$0.30.
-The Corporation paid aggregate finder's fees of \$265,191 and issued 2,410,823 finder's warrants in connection with the first tranche of the Private Placement.
-Each Finder's Warrant is exercisable to purchase one Share at a price of \$0.20 per Share for a period of two years from closing of the Private Placement.
-The broker warrants were valued at \$111,780 using the black-sholes option pricing model. - On June 22, 2022, the Corporation completed the second and final tranche of its private placement for 10,470,451 units of the Company at a price of C\$0.11 per Unit for gross proceeds of \$1,151,749.
-Each Unit consists of one common share in the capital of the Corporation and one-half of one common share purchase warrant.
-Each Warrant entitles the holder to purchase one additional Share at a price of \$0.20 per Share for a period of two years from closing of the Private Placement.
-The Corporation may accelerate the expiry of the Warrants in the event that for any ten consecutive trading days the closing price of the Shares is greater than \$0.30.
-Combined with the first tranche that closed in May, the financing resulted in total gross proceeds of \$6,241,353.
+- On May 24, 2022, the Corporation completed the first tranche of a non-brokered private placement of 46,269,134 units at a price of \$0.11 per unit for gross proceeds of \$5,089,605.
+Each unit consists of one common share in the capital of the Corporation and one-half of one common share purchase warrant ("Warrant").
+Each Warrant entitles the holder to purchase one additional share at a price of \$0.20 for a period of two years from closing of the private placement.
+The Corporation may accelerate the expiry of the Warrants in the event that for any ten consecutive trading days the closing price of the shares is greater than \$0.30 per unit.
+The Corporation paid aggregate finder's fees of \$265,190 and issued 2,410,823 finder's warrants in connection with the first tranche of the private placement.
+Each finder's warrant is exercisable to purchase one share at a price of \$0.20 for a period of two years from closing of the private placement.
+The broker warrants were valued at \$111,636 using the Black-Sholes option pricing model. - On June 21, 2022, the Corporation completed the second and final tranche of its private placement for 10,470,451 units of the Corporation at a price of \$0.11 per unit for gross proceeds of \$1,151,750.
+Each unit consists of one common share in the capital of the Corporation and one-half of one common share purchase warrant ("Warrant").
+Each Warrant entitles the holder to purchase one additional share at a price of \$0.20 for a period of two years from closing of the private placement.
+The Corporation may accelerate the expiry of the Warrants in the event that for any ten consecutive trading days the closing price of the shares is greater than \$0.30 per unit.
+Combined with the first tranche that closed in May 2022, the financing resulted in total gross proceeds of \$6,241,355. - On September 29 2022, the Corporation granted 4,200,000 stock options to certain of its directors, officers, employees and consultants.
+Each option is exercisable to acquire one share of the Corporation at a price of \$0.075 until September 29, 2027.